pcpmartins/video-quality-assessment/install_requirements.md

 ## Install FFmpeg

-FFmpeg is optional, its only used during the audio extraction process.
+FFmpeg is optional, its only used for audio extraction or for the stripRotate utility.

 * Follow [Install-FFmpeg-on-Windows](https://www.wikihow.com/Install-FFmpeg-on-Windows)